sujal011/EventBookingSystem/apps/server/docs/api-events.md

 {
   "name": "Updated Tech Conference 2024", "description": "Updated description",
+  "imageUrl": null,
   "eventDate": "2024-12-16T10:00:00.000Z",
   "seatCapacity": 600
 }
 ```

+**Note:** The `imageUrl` field in update requests currently accepts `null` or a file object.
+For updating images via JSON, set to `null` to remove the image.
+For uploading a new image, use FormData format similar to the create endpoint.

 **Business Rules:**
 - Cannot update events that have already occurred